ocroquette/gradle-extools/README.md

 ### Organizing and structuring packages

 You can structure the extools in the repository in subfolders if you want.
-They must be refered to with the complete relative path in the build script:
+In the build script, they must be refered to with their complete relative path:

 ```
 extools {